Hard Assets, Bigger Returns: P/TBV in India (2000-2025)

 Limitations

-The 15.92% CAGR includes India's exceptional growth decades.
+The 14.33% CAGR includes India's exceptional growth decades.
 The Indian economy grew at 6-8% real GDP through much of this period, with favorable demographics and a manufacturing sector catching up to global standards.
 That tailwind won't repeat identically.
+The Sensex itself returned 12.06% over this period, so the strategy's edge is 2.27 percentage points, not the full 14.33%.

 The 2010-2012 stretch (consecutive negative or flat years) reflects a period of Indian macro tightening and global risk-off.
 P/TBV strategies can underperform for 2-3 year stretches even when the 25-year thesis is valid.